 - Long terms between 5-7 years

-- Longer repayment terms means low monthly payments
+- Longer repayment terms mean low monthly payments

 Cons of Home Equity/ HELOC Loans